Rollins School of Public Health | Faculty Profile

 Dr. Jones is a public health leader valued for her creativity and intellectual agility.

-As a methodologist, she has developed new methods for comparing full distributions of data, rather than simply comparing means or proportions, in order to investigate population-level risk factors and propose population-level interventions.
+As a methodologist, she has developed a system of new statistical methods for the pairwise comparison of full distributions of data, rather than the simple comparison of means or proportions, in order to investigate population-level risk factors and propose population-level interventions.

-As a social epidemiologist, her work on "race"-associated differences in health outcomes goes beyond simply documenting those differences to vigorously investigating the structural causes of the differences.
+As a social epidemiologist, her work on "race"-associated differences in health outcomes goes beyond simply documenting those differences to vigorously investigating the structural causes of the differences by asking the question “How is racism operating here?”, understanding that the who?, what?, when?, where?, how?, and why? of decision-making are the mechanisms of structural racism.

 Dr. Jones earned her BA in Molecular Biology from Wellesley College, her MD from the Stanford University School of Medicine, and both her Master of Public Health and her PhD in Epidemiology from the Johns Hopkins School of Hygiene and Public Health.
-She also completed residency training in General Preventive Medicine at Johns Hopkins and in Family Medicine at the Residency Program in Social Medicine at Montefiore Medical Center.
+She also completed residency training in General Preventive Medicine (Johns Hopkins) and in Family Medicine (Residency Program in Social Medicine, Montefiore Medical Center).

 Contact Information